 The main aims are to stop the bleeding and prevent infection.
 Apply gentle pressure if necessary, until the bleeding stops, then gently clean the wound with water and apply an antibiotic before covering it with a bandage.
 If the wound is really deep, simply apply pressure then cover the wound loosely until help arrives.

-Depending on your job and activities, you need suitable provide first aid training in Brisbane or anywhere in Australia to meet all eventualities.
-We can provide a range of first aid courses in Australia, from basic to advanced, that can also be tailored for particular industries and so are suitable for all.
+Depending on your job and activities, you need suitable first aid training to meet all eventualities.
+We can provide a range of first aid training courses, from basic to advanced, that can also be tailored for particular industries and so are suitable for all.